pavannagur123/PE6201-EMERGING-AI-TECHNOLOGIES-GROUP-1/PE6201_A2_Insurance_Team_D2A_D2B_D2C_D3_REVISED.md

 ## Tool-Set Boundary

-The seven implemented tools are read-only. `issue_decision_letter` is specified below but is not yet implemented or registered in the current D2(a)/D2(c) notebook.
-After the D3 owner implements its runtime validation and autonomy gate, it must be added to `TOOLS` and `TOOL_SPEC`.
+The seven implemented tools are read-only. issue_decision_letter is implemented and registered in the current notebook.
+Its D3 autonomy gate (confirm mode) is active, and test 4 confirms that writes are blocked without operator approval.

 ---